The Windbreaker Trend's Spring 2025 Comeback Is Taking Fashion By Storm

 (Image credit: Getty Images)

-I'm also expecting to see more windproof, waterproof outerwear.
+When I first spotted the windbreaker trend, Paris Fashion Week wasn't even halfway over, and I expected to see more windproof, waterproof outerwear.
 Aside from being purely practical—the sort of sales-friendly piece that can actually get produced from a runway collection—a windbreaker trend revival feels right on-point with fashion's return to '80s excess styling.
 Extra-large gold earrings and bangles (at Schiaparelli) and kitschy, gold-button jacquard jackets (at Saint Laurent) are also on the up-and-up.

 The windbreaker's high-low styling says that designers are thinking about not only what their woman will actually wear, but how she'll wear it.
-Everyone has chosen functional outerwear to protect their party gear at one point or another; Spring 2025's trend grants us all permission to keep it on when we get to our destinations.
+Everyone has chosen functional outerwear to protect their party gear at one point or another.
+Spring 2025's trend grants us all permission to keep it on when we get to our destinations.

 Throughout fashion month, I've been training for the New York City Marathon.
 My rainy runs have all been accompanied by an unassuming black Nike track jacket.
 Now with the runways' blessing, I can wear it over my party dress for the celebration afterward.